2023 NFL Receiving Yards Odds

 Once again, we suggest turning to some of the popular player projection sites to help with your homework.

-These sites can be very valuable by helping predict injuries and total games played by a player.
+These sites can be very valuable by helping predict injuries and total games a player plays.

-Obviously, a bettor has a big advantage by having an understanding of players expected to be lined up for all 17 weeks and who might only play 12 or 14 games.
+A bettor has a significant advantage by understanding players expected to be lined up for all 17 weeks and those who might only play 12 or 14 games.

-Projecting injuries is far from an exact science, so using your instincts and knowledge is also key.
+Projecting injuries is far from an exact science, so using your instincts and knowledge is also crucial.

 Totals: Rushing + Receiving Yards Over/Under